istio/istio.io/content/docs/setup/kubernetes/getting-started/index.md

    with a [configuration profile](/docs/setup/kubernetes/additional-setup/config-profiles/) corresponding to your intended use.

-After you've chosen an option and created an Istio-enabled cluster, you can then proceed to deploy your own application or to experiment with some of our [tasks](/docs/tasks/) and [examples](/docs/examples/).
+After choosing an option and installing Istio on your cluster, you can deploy your own application or to experiment with some of our [tasks](/docs/tasks/) and [examples](/docs/examples/).

 {{< tip >}}